celo-org/celo-composer/README.md

 yarn dev
 ```

+### Testing on Mobile

+- Get the Alfajores Testnet mobile wallet for Android and iOS [here](https://celo.org/developers/wallet).
-**Serve your React app to your mobile device for testing via a tunnel.**
+- Serve your React app to your mobile device for testing via a tunnel.

-Next.js defaults to serving your app on port 3000, so that's what we'll do here:
+Next.js defaults to serving your app on port 3000, so point the tunnel there:

 ```shell
 npx localtunnel --port 3000
 ```

 Read more about localtunnel [here](https://www.npmjs.com/package/localtunnel).

+### Review

 - Edit smart contracts in `packages/hardhat/contracts`.
 - Edit deployment scripts in `packages/hardhat/deploy`.